 Enactment of the proposed bill would lead to a gradual increase in Medicaid costs that would depend on the availability of and public interest in unlimited PIP coverage.
-The bill would not mandate that unlimited PIP coverage be available but would allow insurance companies to offer unlimited coverage as an option.
+The bill would mandate that unlimited PIP coverage be available so an indeterminate number of individuals would opt to maintain unlimited coverage.

 At present, individuals with automobile insurance in Michigan have unlimited coverage for medical and other costs tied to automobile accidents.
-If the legislation were enacted, people would have the requirement to purchase limited coverage with the possibility of purchasing unlimited coverage.
+If the legislation were enacted, people would have the requirement to purchase limited coverage with the option to purchase unlimited coverage.
 Some of the costs faced by those in accidents who did not have unlimited coverage would shift to other insurers, including their current primary insurer (whether that is commercial insurance, Medicare, or Medicaid).
 In many severe injury cases (in which the accident victim became dependent on long-term care) costs would shift to Medicaid as most people do not have long term care coverage beyond the limited coverage provided to Medicare recipients.

-Because of the uncertainty about the widespread availability of unlimited PIP coverage, it is difficult to provide a precise estimate of the potential increase in Medicaid costs.
-Based on the available data and the assumptions outlined below, the Senate Fiscal Agency (SFA) estimates that enactment of the legislation would cause Medicaid costs to increase gradually over a tenyear period by \$65.9 million General Fund/General Purpose (GF/GP).
+Because of the uncertainty about the interest in unlimited PIP coverage, it is difficult to provide a precise estimate of the potential increase in Medicaid costs.
+Based on the available data and the assumptions outlined below, the Senate Fiscal Agency (SFA) projects costs similar to those projected in the analysis of Senate Bill 1: that enactment of the legislation would cause Medicaid costs to increase gradually over a ten-year period by \$65.9 million General Fund/General Purpose (GF/GP).
 In other words, Medicaid costs ten years after enactment would be \$65.9 million GF/GP greater, which equates to about a 1.2% increase over a ten-year period, or a 0.12% per year increase in the State share of Medicaid spending.
-This figure would depend on the interest in and availability of unlimited PIP coverage.
-The more available unlimited PIP coverage was, the lower the Medicaid costs would be, as more people would potentially purchase unlimited PIP coverage.
-If unlimited PIP coverage were not generally available, then the increase in Medicaid costs would be greater.
+This figure would depend on the interest in unlimited PIP coverage.
+The more people who purchased unlimited PIP coverage, the lower the Medicaid costs would be.
+If there were less interest in unlimited PIP coverage, then the increase in Medicaid costs would be greater.